 Answer the Public

 Answer the Public allows you to search for a keyword to find out what questions people are asking based around this keyword.
-You can then write a blog post to answer the questions that people are asking about a certain industry topic.
+You can use these results to answer questions your potential customers are asking about a certain industry topic.

 Finally, when choosing a topic for discussion always consider your aim.
 Do you want to simply drive engagement or to increase your company’s sales leads?
 Considering your aim will help you to tailor your content towards reaching these goals.